Web-Wizards-ENTC/Transformer/README.md

 * **FR1.3: Categorization by Environmental Conditions**
     * When uploading a baseline image, users must tag it with the observed environmental condition: **Sunny**, **Cloudy**, or **Rainy**.
     * This condition is selected using a dropdown menu during the upload process.
-* **Additional Technical Features**
-    * Images are stored and retrieved efficiently for quick viewing.
-    * All transformer and image metadata are stored in a **PostgreSQL** database.
-    * The admin interface is fully accessible via a web browser.
-    * The modular architecture is designed to support easy extension in future development phases.

 ---